stendall-place/issutsg.github.io/README.md

 update all places new website.

 9. @Shailin, @Bhuvan, @Sanchit, @Yash Go through all web pages and see what should be improved!!
 Each and every page/link.
-10. Me: final check tbd, tbr, readme, prospective students images
+10. Me: prospective students images